-However it is just as important that parents are aware of the dangers and ensure their children are safe at home.
+It is very important that parents are aware of the dangers of the internet and ensure their children are safe at home.
 There is a huge range of devices in the home which connect to the internet, from smart phones and computers to televisions and games consoles.

 Remember – Internet Service Providers (such as Virgin, BT, Sky and PlusNet) all have parental controls which you need to ‘switch on’ – just contact your provider, or take a look at these videos here.